Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 The Iterables class provides concat

-method which accepts n number of Iterable instances and returns a new Iterable instance having all elements concatenated.
+method that accepts n number of Iterable instances and returns a new Iterable instance having all elements concatenated.

-Note that, this method creates a new instance hence we an pass Immutable Lists.
+Note that this method creates a new instance; hence we can pass Immutable Lists.

 Concatenate Collections using Apache Commons Collections

-Similarly, we can use Apache Commons Collections Library to merge collections together.
+Similarly, we can use Apache Commons Collections Library to merge collections.

 Merge Collections using CollectionUtils